 This option applies to people who meet all these criteria:

-- You have appreciated securities that you have held for over a year,
+- You have appreciated securities that you have held for over a year, and

 - You do NOT plan to take the standard deduction, and

-- You wish to make a charitable contribution.
+- You wish to make a charitable contribution

 The Bottom Line